mikrono/tModLoaderWiki_kr_ko/ModPlayer.md

 Allows you to temporarily modify a weapon's knockback based on player buffs, etc. This allows you to customize knockback beyond the Player class's limited fields.

+### public virtual bool ConsumeAmmo(Item weapon, Item ammo)

+Whether or not ammo will be consumed upon usage.
+Return false to stop the ammo from being depleted.
+Returns true by default.

+### public virtual bool Shoot(Item item, ref Vector2 position, ref float speedX, ref float speedY, ref int type, ref int damage, ref float knockBack)

+This is called before this player's weapon creates a projectile.
+You can use it to create special effects, such as changing the speed, changing the initial position, and/or firing multiple projectiles.
+Return false to stop the game from shooting the default projectile (do this if you manually spawn your own projectile).
+Returns true by default.

+### public virtual void MeleeEffects(Item item, Rectangle hitbox)

+Allows you to give this player's melee weapon special effects, such as creating light or dust.

 ### public virtual void CatchFish(Item fishingRod, Item bait, int liquidType, int poolSize, int worldLayer, int questFish, ref int caughtType, ref bool junk)

 Allows you to change the item the player gains from catching a fish.
 The fishingRod and bait parameters refer to the said items in the player's inventory.
 The liquidType parameter is 0 if the player is fishing in water, 1 for lava, and 2 for honey.
 The poolSize parameter is the tile size of the pool the player is fishing in.
 The worldLayer parameter is 0 if the player is in the sky, 1 if the player is on the surface, 2 if the player is underground, 3 if the player is in the caverns, and 4 if the player is in the underworld.
 The questFish parameter is the item ID for the day's Angler quest.
 Modify the caughtType parameter to change the item the player catches.
 The junk parameter is whether the player catches junk; you can set this to true if you make the player catch a junk item, and is mostly used to pass information (has no effect on the game).